HaikuTeam/animator/README.md

 ```
 <timestamp>|<process>|info|d=149|<user defined name>
 ```
 with `d` being duration between first and second call.
-To do a subsequent profile with same name, you should rearm profile.
+To do a subsequent profile with same name, you should call `logger.profile` rearm again.

-To always force profile (overwrites PROF env var), use `logger.profile('<user defined name>',{forceProfile: true})`
+To force profile (overwrites PROF env var), use `logger.profile('<user defined name>',{forceProfile: true})`

 ## Contributing